Vizuri/presentations-johnnytu/modules/lecture-docker-security-tools/slides.md

 ```

+Note:
-Note: strace can be used to get a list of all system calls made by a program.
+strace can be used to get a list of all system calls made by a program.
 It's a very good starting point for writing seccomp policies.
 Here's an example of how we can list all system calls made by ls:

 ---

-## Docker seccomp profile DSL(Domain Specific Language)
+## Docker seccomp profile DSL (Domain Specific Language)

 - Seccomp policy example:
-	- Docker custom format for our JSON to specify `seccom`p
+	- Docker custom format for our JSON to specify seccomp

 ```
 {